mattfoster/hackerific.net/content/post/gqrp-buildathon-and-convention-2018.md

 designed by [Heather M0HMO](http://www.myorangedragon.com/), and was described as an HF Swiss Army Knife.

-This amazing little thing consists of an Arduino clone, OLED display, GPS and SWR bridge, and according it can do a massive amount of things, including:
+This amazing little thing consists of an Arduino clone, OLED display, GPS receiver and SWR bridge, and it can do a massive amount of things, including:

+* Measure RF forward and reflected power and SWR,
+* Measure HF frequency
+* Resistance
+* Voltage
+* UTC time, using the GPS
+* Latitude and Longitude, also using the GPS
-*
+* Maidenhead grid square.

+Not surprisingly, this took some building, especially since the indoor lighting made distinguishing resistors colours hard, but I think that almost everyone there ended up with a complete and working, and _calibrated_ unit!

+The finished unit runs off a 9V battery, and just needs a case and maybe an external antenna for the GPS receiver.

+This was great fun to build, and was definitely the highlight of the weekend for me.
+Heather has uploaded the instructions, source code and Gerbers etc. To her website.

+## Telford Hamvention